smallrye/smallrye-stork/docs/docs/service-discovery/knative.md

 === "stork standalone"
     ```properties
-    stork.my-service.service-discovery.type=knative
-    stork.my-service.service-discovery.knative-namespace=my-namespace
+    stork.my-knservice.service-discovery.type=knative
+    stork.my-knservice.service-discovery.knative-namespace=my-namespace
     ```

 === "stork in quarkus"
     ```properties
-    quarkus.stork.my-service.service-discovery.type=knative
-    quarkus.stork.my-service.service-discovery.knative-namespace=my-namespace
+    quarkus.stork.my-knservice.service-discovery.type=knative
+    quarkus.stork.my-knservice.service-discovery.knative-namespace=my-namespace
     ```

-Stork looks for the _Knative Service_ with the given name (`my-service` in the previous example) in the specified namespace.
+Stork looks for the _Knative Service_ with the given name (`my-knservice` in the previous example) in the specified namespace.

-Instead of using the _Knative Service_ IP directly, and let Kubernetes handle the selection and balancing, Stork inspects the service and retrieves the list of _pods_ providing the service.
+Stork inspects the _Knative Service_ and retrieves the url of the service.
-Then, it can select the instance.

 Supported attributes are the following: